 How do objects, memory, knowledge, and environment affect how we perceive the world?
 And how does that perception form our sense of self?

 From diverse and discrete perspectives, my work questions how images are interpreted and contextualized to form our daily experience.
-My current series explores identity and its relationship to markers, patterns and meaning.
-I draw from various sources such as ancient Filipino tribal tattoos and textiles, trajes de luces (suits of light) or bullfighting costumes, Japanese kumihimo (braiding), and facial recognition software.
+My current series explores identity and its relationship to markers and patterns.
+I draw from various sources such as ancient Filipino tribal tattoos and textiles, trajes de luces (suits of light) or bullfighting costumes, and facial recognition software.
 I am also fascinated by the literal use of patterns in design and in the form of ritual.
 At what point do patterns change?

 Donnabelle Casis currently resides in Western Massachusetts, and was represented by Howard House Contemporary Art in Seattle.